 The following measures are identified in the 2011 MOA and approved by the SHPO, pursuant to Section 106 PA Stipulation XI and 36 CFR 800.6(a) and (b)(1), which has been submitted to SHPO during public review of the Supplemental Environmental Assessment and Programmatic Section 4(f) Evaluation.
-In addition, an amendment to the MOA was made in March 2018 to include SBCTA as a concurring party.
-A copy of the approved MOA and the amendment is included in Appendix F of this Supplemental EA.
+An amendment to the MOA was completed in March 2018 to extend the expiration date of the original MOA and to replace the City of San Bernardino with SBCTA.
+A copy of the approved MOA and the first amendment is included in Appendix G of this Supplemental EA.
+A second amendment to the MOA was prepared when Caltrans in consultation with SHPO determined that project scope changes subsequent to execution of the MOA resulted in the expansion of the APE, resulting in the potential to effect subsurface historical archaeological deposits within the northwest quadrant of the APE.
+As a result, a second amendment to the MOA and a Cultural Resources Discovery and Monitoring Plan to address the potential for subsurface sensitivity for historical archaeological deposits were prepared.
+The second amendment to the MOA, which includes the CDRMP, was approved by SHPO on September 5, 2018 and is included in Appendix G of this Supplemental EA.